ArjunKakde0102/Walmart-Sales-Data-Analysis-With-SQL/README.md

 3. What is the most common customer type ?

-4. Which customer type buys the most
+4. Which customer type buys the most ?

+5. what is the gender of most of the customers ?

+6. what is the gender distribution per branch ?

+7. which time of the day do customers gives most ratings ?

+8. which time of the day do customers give most ratings per branch ?

+9. which day of the week has the best avg rating ?

+10. which day of the week has the best avg rating per branch ?